NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 objects.
 For example, in a scene with 5 targets, a `num_targets_minus` of 1 would generate 4 objects.
 Default: null
 - `dimensions` ([VectorFloatConfig](#VectorFloatConfig) dict, int,
-[MinMaxInt](#MinMaxInt), or a list of any of those types): Sets the overal dimensions of the object in meters.
-This field will override scale.
+[MinMaxInt](#MinMaxInt), or a list of any of those types): Sets the dimensions of the object in meters.
+Overrides `scale`.
+If only one dimension is configured, then the same scale will be used for the other two dimensions.
 Default: Use scale.
 - `identical_to` (str): Used to match to another object with the specified label, so that this definition can share that object's exact shape, scale, and material.
 Overrides `identical_except_color`